Michael K. Mansour, MD, PhD

 Dan is a 2022 graduate of the University of Rhode Island with a bachelor’s degree in molecular biology who is passionate about research.
 Since joining the Mansour lab, he has become very interested in immunology, especially the exciting field of stem cell biology.
 Learning More each day and refining his laboratory skillset, he plans on furthering his education by applying to graduate school to pursue a PhD.
 In his free time, Dan enjoys traveling to new places, working out, and playing the guitar.

-Hailey is originally from the San Francisco Bay Area and graduated from Northeastern University as a biology major in 2018.
-She is currently working on the clinical trial ProSAVE.
-In her free time, Hailey enjoys traveling to many locations around the world.
+Hailey is originally from the San Francisco Bay Area and graduated from Northeastern University as a biology major.
+She is currently working as a project manager on multiple clinical trials for the Mansour Lab.
+In her free time, Hailey enjoys traveling, baking, and hiking.

 Amir grew up in a small city in the Northwestern part of Iran, Bukan.
 His bachelor’s and master’s were in plant breeding and plant biotechnology, respectively.
 He got a PhD in scholarship in medical mycology from Amsterdam University in June 2016.
 After graduating on December 9, 2019, he joined Dr. Perlin’s lab, where he studied the mechanisms underpinning tolerance, persistence, and resistance to antifungal drugs.
 Since he found that antifungal persistence and resistance are heightened in the context of innate immune cells, he was passionate to study the complex interaction of antifungal, yeast pathogens, and host cells in more detail and therefore joined Dr. Mansour’s lab in November 2022.
 He really enjoys scientific discussions with Dr. Mansour and seeing his passion and enthusiasm to focus on novel and complex concepts intensified his motivation.